 - Arrange a rack in the middle of the oven and heat to 325°F

 - In a small bowl combine all seasonings.

 - Season the roast with 2 tablespoons of the seasoning mixture.
 Sprinkle the flour over the entire roast until evenly coated.
 There should be a little excess flour.
 Save and put to the side.

 - Reduce the heat to medium and add the yellow onions and bell pepper.
-Add remaining seasoning mixture when vegetables begin to soften.
-Sauté until edges begin to brown, about 3-4 minutes.
+Add the remaining seasoning mixture when the vegetables begin to soften.
+Sauté until edges start to brown, about 3-4 minutes.

 - Deglaze the Dutch oven with the broth and scrape up the browned bits from the bottom.
 Add the Worcestershire

 - Add the garlic, thyme, rosemary, and Worcestershire sauce.
 Return the meat and any juices to the Ditch oven or pan.